 3. Rights of Data Subjects

-3.1 Data Subject Request.
-ArborXR shall, to the extent legally permitted, promptly notify you if we receive a request from a Data Subject to exercise the Data Subject’s right of access, right to rectification, restriction of Processing, erasure, data portability, object to the Processing, or its right not to be subject to an automated individual decision making ("Data Subject Request" or "DSR").
+3.1 Personal Data Subject Request.
+ArborXR shall, to the extent legally permitted, promptly notify you if we receive a request from a Data Subject to exercise the Data Subject’s right of access, right to rectification, restriction of Processing, erasure, data portability, object to the Processing, or its right not to be subject to an automated individual decision making related to Data Subject’s Personal Data (“Data Subject Request” or “DSR”).
 Taking into account the nature of the Processing, we will provide commercially reasonable efforts to assist you in responding to such DSR, to the extent we are legally permitted to do so and the response to such DSR is required under Data Protection Laws and Regulations.
 To the extent legally permitted, you shall be responsible for any costs arising from ArborXR’s provision of such assistance.

-4. Confidentiality.
 ArborXR shall ensure that its personnel engaged in the Processing of Personal Data are informed of the confidential nature of the Personal Data, have received appropriate training on their responsibilities and have executed written confidentiality agreements.
 ArborXR shall ensure that such confidentiality obligations survive the termination of the personnel engagement and that access to Personal Data is limited to those personnel performing Services in accordance with the Terms.

 5.1 Appointment of Sub-processors.
 You acknowledge and agree that (a) ArborXR may be retained as Sub-processors; and (b) ArborXR may engage third-party Sub-processors in connection with the provision of the Services.
-ArborXR will ensure that we have entered into a written agreement with each Sub-processor containing data protection obligations not less protective than those in this DPA with respect to the protection of Customer Data to the extent applicable to the nature of the Services provided by such Sub-processor.
+ArborXR will ensure that we have entered into a written agreement with each Sub-processor containing data protection obligations not less protective than those in this DPA with respect to the protection of Personal Data to the extent applicable to the nature of the Services provided by such Sub-processor.

 5.2 List of Current Sub-processors and Notification of New Sub-processors.
 ArborXR shall make available to you the current list of Sub-processors for our Services upon request made by emailing [email protected] or by posting a list on our Website.